C3BI-pasteur-fr/python-course-1/source/Variables.rst

 and no need to specify the value's type.
 When Python execute

 * the first statement it creates a ``int`` object with the value ``3`` and create the object reference call ``x`` that refer to the int object.
-For all pratical purpose we say ``that variable x has been assigned the "3" integer``.
+For all practical purpose we say ``that variable x has been assigned the "3" integer``.
 * The second statement is similar.
 * The third creates a new object reference y and sets it to refer to the same object that the color reference object refers to (in this case the str object containing the value "green").